uvicpraxis/uvicpraxis.github.io/gpms.md

 See citations below for specific instances of adaptation.

-"PRGFC" refers to the Press Record Gameplay Footage Collection.
+"PRGPFC" refers to the Press Record Gameplay Footage Collection.

 Elements marked with [R] are required.
 Elements marked with [+] are repeatable.